appliedfm/vstyle/docs/source/project_structure.rst

 ``dep/``
 ~~~~~~~~

-Does not apply to all projects.
+*Does not apply to all projects.*

-Contains Git submodules for dependencies that cannot be found in opam, either because they generally do not have ``opam`` packages or because a bleeding-edge version is required that has not been released yet.
+Contains that cannot be found in opam, either because they generally do not have ``opam`` packages or because a bleeding-edge version is required that has not been released yet.

-This convention achieves the following:
+* Git submodules are preferred.

+*Rationale:*

 * It gives sensible results when used with ``-Q`` as in ``-Q dep/MyDep MyDep``